Climate of Asia: Monsoon

 The Asian monsoons may be classified into a few sub-systems, such as the South Asian Monsoon which affects the Indian subcontinent and surrounding regions, and the East Asian Monsoon which affects southern China, Korea and parts of Japan.
 The southwestern summer monsoons occur from June through September.
 The Thar Desert and adjoining areas of the northern and central Indian subcontinent heats up considerably during the hot summers, which causes a low pressure area over the northern and central Indian subcontinent.
 To fill this void, the moisture-laden winds from the Indian Ocean rush into the subcontinent.
 These winds, rich in moisture, are drawn towards the Himalayas, creating winds blowing storm clouds towards the subcontinent.
 The Himalayas act like a high wall, blocking the winds from passing into Central Asia, thus forcing them to rise.
 With the gain in altitude of the clouds, the temperature drops and precipitation occurs.
 Some areas of the subcontinent receive up to 10000 mm of rain.
 The moisture-laden winds on reaching the southernmost point of the Indian subcontinent, due to its topography, become divided into two parts: the Arabian Sea Branch and the Bay of Bengal Branch.

-The Arabian Sea Branch of the Southwest Monsoon first hits the Western Ghats of the coastal state of Kerala, India, thus making the area the first state in India to receive rain from the Southwest Monsoon.
+The Arabian Sea Branch of the Southwest Monsoon first hits the Western Ghats of the coastal state of Kerala, India, thus making it the first state in India to receive rain from the Southwest Monsoon.
 This branch of the monsoon moves northwards along the Western Ghats with precipitation on coastal areas, west of the Western Ghats.
 The eastern areas of the Western Ghats do not receive much rain from this monsoon as the wind does not cross the Western Ghats.
 The Bay of Bengal Branch of Southwest Monsoon flows over the Bay of Bengal heading towards northeast India and Bengal, picking up more moisture from the Bay of Bengal.
 The winds arrive at the Eastern Himalayas with large amounts of rain.
 Mawsynram, situated on the southern slopes of the Eastern Himalayas in Shillong, India, is one of the wettest places on Earth.
 After the arrival at the Eastern Himalayas, the winds turns towards the west, travelling over the Indo-Gangetic Plain at a rate of roughly 1–2 weeks per state, pouring rain all along its way.
 June 1 is regarded as the date of onset of the monsoon in India, as indicated by the arrival of the monsoon in the southernmost state of Kerala.